processone/dpk/README.md

 ## Twitter

-You can ask Twitter to download your archive here: [https://twitter.com/settings/your_twitter_data](Your Twitter Data).
+You can ask Twitter to download your archive here: [Your Twitter Data](https://twitter.com/settings/your_twitter_data).
 You will receive a link to download your archive when ready.

 When you got it, you can unzip the file and convert your tweets to a Markdown directory structure with the command: